secretGeek/today-i-learned-staging/powershell/where_is_script_running_from.md

 We want the script to output:

 	The script is located in C:\Scripts

-	The script is called C:\Scripts\HelloWorld.ps1
+	The script's full name and path is C:\Scripts\HelloWorld.ps1

-	You are running it from C:\CurrentPath
+	You are running it *from* C:\CurrentPath

 How do we do it??

 	write-host "The script is located in $(Split-Path -Path $MyInvocation.MyCommand.Definition -Parent)"
 	# e.g. C:\Scripts

-	write-host "The script is called $($MyInvocation.MyCommand.Path)"
+	write-host "The script's full name is called $($MyInvocation.MyCommand.Path)"
 	# e.g. C:\Scripts\HelloWorld.ps1

 	write-host "You are running it from $((Resolve-Path .\).Path)"
 	# e.g. C:\CurrentPath